katzenp/fitness/README.md

-# FITNESS
+# Fitness

-### Description
-...A library of tools, and utilities for managing personal fitness goals and progress
+...
+A library of tools, and utilities for managing personal fitness goals

 ### authors
 * Paul Katzen